 When you’re travelling for a long period of time, cooking your own meals is so important for budgeting.
 You’ll find however most hostels won’t have the basics you need to cook and you’ll keep buying the same ingredients over and over again.
 Instead of constantly heading back to the supermarket, or out to restaurants because you can’t be bothered I’d recommend making yourself a mini pantry that you can just carry around in your bag.
-Olive oil, salt and pepper chicken stock cubes and rice will sort you out for all occasions and keep for ages.
-And for hostels too stingy to offer breakfast keep a bag of oats on hand and you can easily whip up a tub of overnight oats with some water or milk and a banana and pop it in the fridge.
+Olive oil, salt and pepper, chicken stock cubes and rice will sort you out for all occasions and keep for ages.
+And for hostels too stingy to offer breakfast keep a bag of oats on hand so you can easily whip up a tub of overnight oats with some water or milk and a banana and pop it in the fridge.
 So cheap and so cheerful!

 5. tupperware saves the day more than once

-One of the biggest hostel hacks I’ve discovered an something I use all the time is my Tupperware.
-If you’re cooking your own meals, or even want to make your own overnight oats a little Tupperware container that you can pop leftovers in or use as a bowl is a must have as most hostels don’t have really limited kitchen ware.
+One of the biggest hostel hacks I’ve discovered and something I use all the time is my Tupperware.
+If you’re cooking your own meals, or even want to make your own overnight oats a little Tupperware container that you can pop leftovers in or use as a bowl is a must have as most hostels have really limited kitchen ware.